elpaso/qgis2-server-vagrant/docs/index.rst

 ----

-Final Checkpoints: QGIS as a Client
+Checkpoint: QGIS as a Client
 ===================================

 Check **WMS** and **WFS** using QGIS as a client.